 Before becoming the protected property, the natural Shikhan complexes had been negatively influenced by a number of anthropogenic factors for a long time.
+Earlier, in the 40s and 50s of the last century, crushed stone and building stone were mined at Toratau Shikhan.
+In 1965, Toratau Shikhan received the status of a natural monument and this process was terminated by law.

-Crushed and building stone was mined in the Shikhans, uncontrolled grazing was carried out on their slopes, tourists cut down trees and shrubs, and also collected rare plant species.
+Uncontrolled grazing was carried out on their slopes, tourists cut down trees and shrubs, and also collected rare plant species.
 Steppe fires were quite frequent.
 Massive and unregulated recreation caused great harm.
 Visitors left various "autographs" on the stones and arbitrarily climbed off the paths, which led to the destruction of rare plant species, disruption of the vegetation cover and soil erosion, screes formation and littering of the slopes.
 The tops of the Shikhans near the viewing platforms suffered most.
 Natural vegetation there degraded severely due to constant trampling and firing.